 After publishing three nonfiction books, Miriam has discovered a passion for fiction writing.
 Her first novel The Homeowner's Association, a psychological thriller, came out in September 2024.
 It's a story about female friendships and secrets in the tightly controlled neighbourhood of a fictional small town in BC, Canada.
 It explores the complexities and nuances of three women's lives, the often impossible choices women face, and how it's never too late to start over and free ourselves from the past.

 She lives on a ranch in the interior of BC with her husband and pack of dogs.
-When she's not writing or taking x-rays she can be found reading, taking her dogs for long walks, kayaking, and talking at length about perimenopause and the benefits of therapy.
+When she's not writing or taking x-rays she can be found reading, taking her dogs for long walks, kayaking, and talking at length about the benefits of therapy.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.